 In July 2018, Ukraine published its 2050 Low Emission Development Strategy.
 Ukraine could reach its “Critically insufficient” commitment under the Paris Agreement based on current policy trends outlined in the strategy.
 If all planned policies in the strategy were to be fully implemented, Ukraine would significantly overachieve its Paris target.
-Therefore Ukraine could revise its Paris targets in the near future.
+Therefore, Ukraine could revise its Paris targets in the near future.
 At this moment Ukraine falls into the group of countries whose Paris Agreement targets are so weak that it would take little to no effort to achieve.
+For full details see pledges and targets section.

 The most recent historical data from 2016 shows that emissions excl.
 LULUCF have declined by 64% below 1990 levels.
 However, Ukraine’s current climate target would see its emissions grow substantially from present levels, at a time when they should continue to steadily decrease, under all approaches consistent with limiting warming below 2˚C. There is some uncertainty surrounding Ukraine’s NDC and its implementation of its climate policies, in part because of its political instability, and the Government has stated that it will revise its NDC after “restoration of its territorial integrity and state sovereignty.”